CartoDB/academy/_app/_guides/GUIDE_template.md

 Summary of the guide and steps of the features it covers.

-The objective of this guide is to: (THE H2 Headings from the GUIDE WILL APPEAR AS STEPS ON THE RIGHT-SIDE NAVIGATION OF THE GUIDES TEMPLATE- see wireframe)

-- Descriptive text of the first step in the guide
-- Descriptive text of the next step
-- Descriptive text of the next step

 ## H2 Title of the the First Step in the Guide

 Description of steps.